 When to use safety tools

 Even with a long-standing gaming group with good friends, safety tools can still be super helpful.
 Perhaps there is an unspoken topic that makes someone in the group feel uncomfortable.
 This is where safety techniques can work as an invitation for discussion.
 Also consider using safety tools when switching to a new roleplaying game.
-In particular if you try out a horror RPG for the first time.
-The stories and contents in these games are meant to unsettle the players, so it’s important to use safety techniques to provide a safe gaming environment that everyone can enjoy.
+In particular, if you try out a horror RPG for the first time.
+The stories and content within these games are meant to unsettle players, so it’s important to use safety techniques to provide a safe gaming environment that everyone can enjoy.

 The most common taboo topics